-TDChristian High School offers blended, full-credit courses.
+TDChristian High School has scheduled blended, full-credit courses (as of this writing, no blended courses are scheduled in 2020-21).
 As with all full-credit courses, a credit is granted in recognition of the successful completion of a course that has been scheduled for a minimum of 110 hours in which a student obtains a final mark of 50% or more.